Bestzivvv/event-camera-colour-reconstruction/README.md

 ### Display Colour Scaling

-The quantitative RGB response vector described above is preserved for analysis and exported results.
+The quantitative response vector is preserved for analysis.

-For visualisation only, the response vector is additionally scaled by its maximum component:
+For visualisation only, it is additionally scaled by its largest component:

 ```text
 RGB_display =